Want to disable login hints in WordPress login error messages?

 add_filter( 'login_errors', 'no_wordpress_errors' );

-This code tells WordPress to show a custom message instead of the default error on the login page.
+Also, this code tells WordPress to show a custom message instead of the default error.
 In the example code above, we’re using ‘Something is wrong!’ as our error message.

 You can change this line to show any message that you want.
 For example, here we’re using ‘Something is wrong!’ as our error message: